HQInterview/BI-developer/README.md

 	* `currency_code` `VARCHAR(35)`
 	* `valid_from_date` `DATETIME`
 	* `valid_to_date` `DATETIME`
-* Table `hotel_offers` (includes info about each hotel, for each day and each our indicates if the hotel had at least one valid offer)
+* Table `hotel_offers` (includes info about each hotel, for each day and each hour indicates if the hotel had at least one valid offer)
 	* `hotel_id` `INT`
 	* `date` `DATE`
 	* `hour` `TINYINT`